DNA: Proximal Policy Optimization with a Dual Network Architecture: Evaluation

 \section{Evaluation}

-To evaluate the performance of our algorithm, we used the Atari-5 benchmark.
-Scores on this subset, when properly weighted, correlate well with the median score performance of an algorithm if it had been run on all 57-games.
+To evaluate our algorithm's performance, we used the Atari-5 benchmark \cite{aitchison2022atari}.
+Scores in Atari-5 are generated using a weighted geometric average over five specific games and produce results that correlate well with the median score if all 57-games had been evaluated.
+This allowed us to perform multiple seeded runs and defined a clear training and test split between the games.
 In all cases, we fit hyperparameters to the 3-game validation set and only used the 5-game test set for final evaluations.
-To verify the statistical significance of our results, we performed multiple seeded runs.

 We opted for the more difficult stochastic ALE settings recommended as best practice by \cite{machado2018revisiting}.
-However, to better understand our results in the context of prior work, we also provide detailed results under the simpler deterministic settings in Appendix \ref{app:easy}, and additionally provide for reference a single seed evaluation on the full 57-game set in Appendix \ref{app:full}.
+However, to better understand our results in the context of prior work, we also provide results under the simpler deterministic settings in Appendix \ref{app:easy}, and additionally provide for reference a single evaluation on the full 57-game set in Appendix \ref{app:full}.
 Unless otherwise specified, agents were scored according to their average performance over the previously completed 100-episodes at the end of training.

 A coarse hyperparameter sweep found initial hyperparameters for our model on the Atari-3 validation set.
-Notably, we found the optimal mini-batch size for policy and distillation to be the minimum we tested (256), while the optimal mini-batch size for policy was the largest tested (2048).
-For optimization, we used Adam \cite{kingma2014adam}, over the standard 200 million frames.
-Full hyperparameter details for our experiments are given in Appendix \ref{app:hyperparameters}.
+Notably, we found the optimal mini-batch size for value and distillation to be the minimum tested (256), while the optimal mini-batch size for policy was the largest tested (2048).
+For optimization, we used Adam \cite{kingma2014adam}, over the standard 200 million frames.\footnote{That is 50 million environment interactions.} Full hyperparameter details for our experiments are given in Appendix \ref{app:hyperparameters}.

 In order to understand the impact of the hyperparameters introduced by our algorithm, namely $E_\pi, E_V, E_D$ and $\lambda_\pi, \lambda_V$, we performed the following experiments on the Atari-3 validation set.
 We started by setting $E_\pi = E_V = E_D = 2$, then searched over $E_V \in [1,2,3,4]$, and selected the best $E_V$.
 We then searched over $E_\pi$ and $E_D$ while keeping the other two parameters constant.
 We also performed a similar experiment on the impact of $\lambda_V$ and $\lambda_\pi$ by setting $\lambda_V$ to 0.95 then sweeping across $\lambda_\pi \in [0.6, 0.8, 0.9, 0.95, 0.975]$, then setting $\lambda_V$ to the best $\lambda_\pi$ and repeating.
 This process allowed us to verify if the best settings occur at $\lambda_V=\lambda_\pi$ or at $\lambda_V \neq \lambda_\pi$.
 During our $\lambda$ tuning, we also recorded noise levels for one of the seeds, the results of which we discuss in Section \ref{sec:results_re}.